 Portrait of my brother features the image a boy taken from a newspaper, Dali recreates and enlarges the dots of newsprint, made popular in art by the American artist Roy Lichtenstein.

-Dali spent a many summers in the Cadaques in the north east corner of Spain
+Dali spent many summers in the Cadaques in the northeast corner of Spain

 Rock formation in Cadaques